-The cave of Petralona “embellished” with stalagmites and stalactites is located in the west foot of the Katsika (Goat) mountain and in an altitude of about 300 meters from the level of sea.
-It was found in 1959 by the inhabitant of Petralona, Mr. Philippos Hatzaridis and it became well known all over the world in 1960, when the skull of Arhanthropos was found by another inhabitant of Petralona, Mr. Christos Sarrigiannidis.
+The cave of Petralona “embellished” with stalagmites and stalactites is located in the west foot of the Katsika (Goat) mountain and in an altitude of about 300 meters from the level of the sea.
+It was found in 1959 by a local of Petralona, Mr. Philippos Hatzaridis and it became well known all over the world in 1960, when the skull of Arhanthropos was found by another local of the area, Mr. Christos Sarrigiannidis.

 WORKING HOURS -GENERAL INFORMATION

-The entrance is allowed daily from 9 a.m. to one hour before the sunsets.
+The entrance is open daily from 9 a.m. to one hour before the sun sets.

-Taking pictures and video is not allowed, because the cave is a research place and because intense light (various lights, flash, e.t.c) can cause serious damage to the interior part of the cave (stalactite and stalagmite).
+Photos and videos is prohibited, since the cave is a place of research and because intense lights (e.g. flash) can cause serious damage to the interiors of the cave (stalactites and stalagmites).